Future Honours Students

 - extensive training in oral and written presentation skills

 - extensive use of online database manipulation and data analysis

 - exposure to industrial research collaborations and commercialisation of science, nationally and internationally

 - development of critical thinking skills

 Another benefit of the Honours year is that it provides a different type of learning experience.
 The pace is largely determined by the individual student, who is not burdened by the pressures of undergraduate coursework and exams.
 Further, it is not just an additional year of study, but also a time for the student to enjoy unhurried, rational decision making about their scientific future.
 While successful completion of an Honours research project and thesis requires a large commitment, the student's dedication is rewarded with a high level of enjoyment and personal satisfaction.

 Dean's Honours Relocation Scholarship

-This is a new scheme designed to provide opportunities for high-performing students to study their Honours year in the Faculty of Science at the University of New South Wales.
-This scholarship, valued at $5,000, goes to cover the costs of relocation of non-UNSW students.
+This scheme is sponsored by the Dean of Science, and is designed to provide opportunities for high-performing students to study their Honours year in the Faculty of Science at the University of New South Wales.
+The scholarship, valued at $5,000, is to cover the costs of relocation of non-UNSW students.

-Students must have made contact with a potential supervisor in the relevant School they are proposing to undertake Honours prior to applying for this scholarship and have obtained a supporting statement for the Honours topic they propose to undertake.
-For full details, please see the Faculty of Science website
+Students must have made contact with a potential supervisor in the relevant School they are proposing to undertake Honours prior to applying for this scholarship, and must have obtained a supporting statement for the Honours topic they propose to undertake.
+For full details, please refer to the Faculty of Science website.